Our Teach Abroad program in Myanmar is perfect for the adventure traveler looking to make a positive impact on their host community.

 Greenheart Travel will work with you before you depart to make sure that you are well prepared for your adventure.
 You will receive a pre-departure orientation on everything from the food, cultural norms, and how to be a responsible and ethical ambassador while you are in Myanmar.
 From the moment you arrive in Yangon for your orientation or TESOL course, you will be well taken care of, and staff members will make sure that you are settled in.
 You will also have an English speaking coordinator at your school, who will be able to introduce you to the school and your neighborhood, and will be there to support you or assist you with any questions or issues that you have.
 If there is something that cannot be resolved with your school coordinator, our program staff is always there to provide additional assistance, 24 hours a day.
 Additionally, Greenheart Travel has a 24 hour emergency line for your family at home, in case of emergency.

 The schools will not provide insurance, so you will be signed up for international medical and accident insurance through Greenheart Travel.
-The cost of the insurance for the year is included in the program fee.
+The cost of the insurance for 6 months is included in the program fee.